 Autumn ...
 Feels like a new year.

 It's a good idea to wear gloves and a dust mask while you do this.
 Use hot soapy water and a scrub brush, and rinse it with a pot of boiling water for good measure, to get rid of pests.
-(Please no pesticides or bleach.)
+(Please no pesticides or bleach.
+If you feel bleach is necessary, use no more than one part bleach to nine parts water and rinse thoroughly.)
 Can you imagine the mess this little chickadee family made before they fledged?

 After the box is fully dry, tuck it into the garage or shed to protect it from weathering.
 Or you could put it back out for small birds to roost in during the winter.